The Chickadee Challenge

 The Chickadee Challenge helps you learn how local species respond to life’s challenges like keeping warm, staying cool, or travelling.
 Your challenge?
 Imagine how you can mimic their strategies in your daily habits - or how we make our clothes, homes, schools and neighbourhoods.
 Check out and download our open-source resources below, including: 2 workshops, workshop tools, and activities to help participants prepare and process.

-The resources were designed for grades 4-6, but are great for adults too!
+Resources were designed for grades 4-6, but are great for adults too!

 “Life’s been on earth for 3.8 billion years and in that time life has learned what works and what’s appropriate here and what lasts here.
 Perhaps we should be looking at these biological elders, who have figured out how to create a sustainable world. ”